 Proposed changes to the Animal Products Notice: Regulated Control Scheme – Bivalve Molluscan Shellfish for Human Consumption

-We have reviewed the notice to:
+We reviewed the notice to:

-The consultation opens on 13 January and closes on 17 February 2021.
+The consultation opened on 13 January and closed on 17 February 2021.

 Proposed amendments to the BMS RCS notice 2018 [PDF, 290 KB]

 Note that any submission you make becomes public information.
 People can ask for copies of submissions under the Official Information Act 1982 (OIA).
 The OIA says we have to make submissions available unless we have a good reason for withholding it.
 That is explained in sections 6 and 9 of the OIA.

 Tell us if you think there are grounds to withhold specific information in your submission.
 Reasons might include that it's commercially sensitive or it's personal information.
 However, any decision MPI makes to withhold information can be reviewed by the Ombudsman, who may tell us to release it.